Shalomisagoodcoder/Hash_Query_System/README.md

 Code execution has ended!
 A total of 10 SHA1 values were found, while 0 hashes were not located in VirusTotal.
 You have utilized 10 tokens, leaving you with 490 tokens remaining.

+Text file SHA1_values has been created.
 ```

 ### Scenario 1 of Unsuccessful Script Execution
-Here is how your output looks like if you didn't handle the excel file correctly:
+When you didn't handle the excel file correctly:
 ```
 ####################################################################################################
 FileNotFoundError: [Errno 2] No such file or directory: 'Excel_File.csv'.